A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 When \(\mathcal{C}\) has at least \(4\) irreducible components, such a Second Main Theorem type estimate with truncation at level \(2\) was established by H. Cartan \cite{Cartan1933} in the linear case where \(\mathcal{C}_i\) are lines:

 In the nonlinear case, analogous results (without truncation) were obtained by Eremenko and Sodin \cite{Eremenko-Sodin1992} via pluripotential theory, and by Ru \cite{Minru2009} through a synthesis of Cartan's method and Diophantine geometry.
-These result also extends to the corresponding higher-dimensional setting.
+These results also extend to the corresponding higher-dimensional setting.
 For further background and recent advances in Nevanlinna theory, see \cite{Noguchi-Winkelmann2014, Ru21}.

 In the prior work \cite{CHSX2025}, the authors established a Second Main Theorem for $n+1$ hypersurfaces $\{D_i\}_{i=1}^{n+1}$ in $\mathbb{P}^n$ in general position and intersecting transversally, proving the defect relation